UniversalDependencies/tools/README.txt

 code and there must exist corresponding lists of treebank-specific features and dependency relations in order to check that they are valid, too.

-The script runs under Python 3 and needs both the third-party module "regex" and the "file_util" module found in this repository.
+The script runs under Python 3 and needs the third-party module "regex".
 If you do not have the "regex" module, install it using "pip install --user regex".

   cat la_proiel-ud-train.conllu | python validate.py --lang la